kaiserbergin/NBomber.Website/src/docs/docs/overview.md

 8. Add realtime metrics

 NBomber provides a way to sink your test results in any data storage.
-It helps you track performance trends in a realtime and make comparison with previous results(historicals).
+It helps you to track performance trends in realtime and make comparison with previous results(historicals).
 [Read mode]() -->